jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 As described in {{conventions}}, each Client input consists of two components, which we denote `alpha` and `beta`.
-At a high level, the Client generates VIDPF keys that encodes `alpha` and `beta`.
-Then the Client sends one share to each Aggregator and also publishes the public share.
+At a high level, the Client generates VIDPF keys that encodes `alpha` and `beta` and an FLP for the validity of `beta`.
+Then the Client sends one key and proof share to each Aggregator and also publishes the public share.
+FLPs for certain validity functions, including most range proofs, rely on the establishment of shared random coins (`joint randomness`) between the Client and all Aggregators.
+When it is necessary for the Client to generate joint randomness, it includes generator seeds in its shares for each Aggregator, and the Aggregators confirm that they have derived the same joint randomness during the FLP verification process.

  The Aggregators agree on an initial set of `level`-bit strings, where `level < BITS`.
 We refer to these strings as "candidate prefixes".
 They evaluate their